 After graduating in Physics in 2017, I pursued a doctorate in Physics at the University of Palermo (Italy) and at the Instituto Nazionale di Astrofisica (INAF), in a cotutelle agreement with the University of Tübingen (Germany).
-I successfully defended my PhD thesis in March 2021 and I moved to France immediately afterwards, to start my first postdoctoral research at the Institut de Recherche en Astrophysique et Planétologie (IRAP), in Toulouse, with Prof. N. Webb.
+I successfully defended my PhD thesis in March 2021 and I moved to France to start my first postdoctoral research at the Institut de Recherche en Astrophysique et Planétologie (IRAP), in Toulouse.
+There, I was a member of the XMM-Newton Science Survey Center, in charge of performing weekly screenings of new observations and contributing to the making of the latest 4XMM Source Catalogues.
+I also started researching on Ultraluminous X-ray Sources (ULXs), using data from several X-ray missions.

 Research interests